Post Operative Care Instructions

 If your surgical site is in the upper back of your mouth, you may need to follow sinus precautions for at least 2 weeks.
 Do not blow your nose.
 Sneeze with your mouth open to release the pressure.
 Do not bear down.
 Do not play wind instruments.
 Do not submerge your head under water.
 You may have been prescribed additional medications please take those as directed.
 Antihistamines and decongestants may be used; however, if you have high blood pressure or heart disease speak with your pharmacist about alternative over the counter medications.

 INSTRUCTIONS FOR THE SECOND AND THIRD DAYS

-After the first 24 hours, you may apply warm compresses to the skin over the areas of swelling (hot water bottle, hot moist towels, or heating pad) for 20 minutes on and 20 minutes off to help soothe tender areas.
+After the first 24 hours, you may apply warm compresses to the skin over the areas of swelling (hot water bottle, hot moist towels, or heating pad) for 20 minutes on and 20 minutes o to help soothe tender areas.
 This will also help decrease swelling and stiffness.

-It is our hope that your recovery be as smooth and pleasant as possible.
-Following these instructions will help, but if you have questions about your progress, please call our office at (716) 362-4800.
-Calling during office hours will afford a faster response to your question or concern.
+It is our desire that your recovery be as smooth and pleasant as possible.
+Following these instructions will assist you, but if you have questions about your progress, please call our office.

 (716) 362-4800 option # 3 Calling during office hours will afford a faster response to your question or concern.
 Should you have an after-hours post-op emergency that cannot wait, call 716-362-4800 and choose the option for afterhours emergency.